-If you’ve ever tried to do your own tubeless tyres, you’ll know that a quick burst of air is the single most important ‘tool’.
-For this, an air compressor will replenish that air supply for tricky tyres, help to blow crud off your bike and even power other tools.
+If you’ve ever tried to do your own tubeless tires, you’ll know that a quick burst of air is the single most important ‘tool’.
+For this, an air compressor will replenish that air supply for tricky tires, help to blow crud off your bike and even power other tools.

 Many BikeRadar staff use the Bontrager Flash Charger TLR